Vycka/ElasticSearch.Client/README.md

-Trying to create friendly, yet functional __ElasticSearch C# Client__.
+__This project is outdated and wont work with ElasticSearch V5 and newer__
-* This project is a bit outdated and doesn't work with ElasticSearch V5 and newer
+* I no longer work on this as NEST client is now mature enough and i can't keep up with the features appearing in ElasticSearch.

 __Currently supported__
 * Basic Query section support (Useful for retrieving raw data)